-An examination of 17th-century European painting, sculpture and architecture within the religious, political, urban, and domestic spheres of society.
-Topics include artists such as Caravaggio, Bernini, Rubens, Velázquez, Poussin, Rembrandt and Vermeer; the roles of art patrons, collectors and critics; urbanism and town planning; the development of art academies; and the art-historical notion of "baroque style."
-(Formerly FA 216)
+An examination of 17th-century European painting, sculpture, and architecture within the religious, political, urban, and domestic spheres of society.
+Topics include artists such as Caravaggio, Bernini, Rubens, Velázquez, Poussin, Rembrandt, and Vermeer; the roles of art patrons, collectors and critics; urbanism and town planning; art materials, methods, and artist training; and the arthistorical notion of "baroque style."